Fiat denies report CEO made comments on Chrysler IPO

 “The report mischaracterizes Mr Marchionne’s presentation, which was made at a Fiat investor meeting and does not accurately record his comments,” Fiat said in a statement without giving details of Marchionne’s comments.

-Fiat also said that neither Fiat nor Chrysler nor any of its respective managers had authorised any articles or recommendations with respect to any investment in Chrysler.
+Fiat also said that neither Fiat nor Chrysler nor any of its respective managers had authorized any articles or recommendations with respect to any investment in Chrysler.